 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-I rise today to speak to this matter, but prior to my statement, I would like to voice my empathy with my colleague and I understand the feeling, and like all our colleagues have experienced loss and I too have lost a child.
-We all feel the sense of loss; however, our only option is to move forward, even though it is quite painful at times.
+I rise today to speak to this matter, but prior to my statement, I would like to voice my empathy with my colleague and I understand the feeling, and like all our colleagues have experienced loss, I, too, have lost a child.
+We all feel the sense of loss, however, our only option is to move forward, even though it is quite painful at times.

-A good day to all Nunavummiut, and I welcome the people along with my constituents in Qikiqtarjuaq and Clyde River, and the visitors here, and I thank my colleagues here as well and it is good to see you all.
+Good day to all Nunavummiut, my fellow community members of Clyde River, and the visitors here.
+I also thank my colleagues here as well and it is good to see you all.

-I rise today to talk about this issue, which I will continue to speak to, raise questions on it, however, the gist of the matter revolves around our unilingual elders, the real Inuit who do not speak or understand any English, and they are the reason for this diatribe.
-We hear about them on occasion here in Nunavut, and this also applies to the services provided by the Department of Health.
-In advocating for unilingual Inuit, I speak of the services provided, and it can become really stressful obviously.
+I rise today to talk about this issue, which I will continue to speak to and raise questions on.
+However, the gist of the matter revolves around our unilingual elders, the real Inuit who do not speak or understand any English, who are clients of the Department of Health in Nunavut.